ImplFerris/microbit-book/src/cargo-generate.md

 ```

 ## Step 1: Generate the Project

-Run the following command to generate the project from the template:
+I have created a project template for the microbit to make project setup and learning easier.
+Run the following command to generate a new project from the template:

 ```sh
 cargo generate --git https://github.com/ImplFerris/mb2-template.git